 Bedale Park was once part of the parkland belonging to Bedale Hall.
 It contains many beautiful mature trees and a handsome bandstand standing beside the magnificent facade of Bedale Hall.
-The Bandstand, donated by a generous resident who was keen to encourage local musical talent, was installed in 2015.
+The bandstand, donated by a generous resident who was keen to encourage local musical talent, was installed in 2015.

 There is also a delightful children's play area, a skate park, and an 'outdoor gym' for those of all ages wishing to keep fit.
 A number of personal trainers and fitness coaches also run exercise classes in the park.

-[[f you are a personal trainer and would like to run classes in the park, information is available here.]
+[If you are a personal trainer and would like to run classes in the park, information is available here.]

 If you would prefer to simply walk around the Park, look out for the historic ice house, which served Bedale Hall when it was a private house and can be seen among the trees at the edge of the park (Please note it is on private land and is not accessible to the public).

 Many people follow the footpath around the edge of the park enjoying the fine views of Bedale Hall and St Gregory's Church.
 For those that fancy a slightly longer walk, a tree-lined path leads from the south-west edge of the park for half a mile along the edge of the adjacent golf course.

 Throughout the Spring and Summer, Bedale Park is used for many public events.
 On Saturday mornings from March to October it plays host to the Bedale car boot sales and at the start of November it hosts the Bedale Bonfire and Fireworks.
 Other regular visitors include a fairground, Circus Montini, and events organised by many local organisations, from car shows to garden parties.